 Medical cannabis has been regulated in Canada since 2001 under various legislative regimes.
 On October 17, 2018, the Cannabis Act came into force.
 The Cannabis Act governs both the medical and the regulated adult-use markets in Canada.
-Under the Cannabis Act, Health Canada has been granted the authority to issue a wide range of licences, including licences for standard cultivation, micro-cultivation, industrial hemp cultivation, and nursery cultivation, licences for standard processing and micro-processing, medical sales licences, and licences for analytical testing and research.
+Under the Cannabis Act, Health Canada has been granted the authority to issue a wide range of licenses, including licenses for standard cultivation, micro-cultivation, industrial hemp cultivation, and nursery cultivation, licences for standard processing and micro-processing, medical sales licenses, and licenses for analytical testing and research.
 In addition, federal regulations include various labeling and branding requirements.